centime/elp-dart/README.md

 I. Presentation

+Dart is an open-source Web programming language developed by Google.
+It was unveiled at the GOTO conference in Aarhus, 2011 October 10–12.[3]
+The goal of Dart is "ultimately to replace JavaScript as the lingua franca of web development on the open web platform" wikipedia

 Sur le language :

     The Dart VM reads and executes source code, which means there is no compile step between edit and run.